mashmatrix/msmx-sheet-integration-examples/README.md

 On "Map Integration" tab, there are two Mashmatrix Sheet components and one custom map component in the page.
 The "Account Search" sheet component located in left pane queries account records in the organization, filtering by state or account type.
 The map component receives message of `loadComplete` with the searched result, then plots them on the map.
-If the user clicks a plotted account entry, it publishes `setParameter` message with its account ID.
+If the user clicks a plotted account entry, it publishes `setParameters` message with its account ID.
 The "Contacts in Selected Account" sheet component, located in the right-bottom of the page, is referring the accountId parameter in its filter, so it will list all contact records belonging to selected account.